pablogguz/pablogguz.github.io/content/blog/stata-vscode-quarto.md

 [^2]: Unless you want to work in industry, of course.

+[^copilot]: For open-source languages, like R or Python, Copilot is a game-changer.
+For Stata, it is less useful, although I have to say that I am pleasantly surprised with the quality of its suggestions relative to ChatGPT 4.

-[^3]: For earlier Stata versions, an alternative would be using the ```stata_kernel``` for Jupyter notebooks.
+[^3]: For earlier Stata versions, an alternative would be using the ```stata_kernel``` Jupyter kernel.
 I have not tested it, but I have good references from colleagues.
 You can find the installation guide [here](https://kylebarron.dev/stata_kernel/).

 [^4]: ```nbstata``` is a Jupyter kernel.
 If you install Anaconda, you will also get JupyterLab installed, so you will be able to run Stata code from Jupyter notebooks as well.
-I hate them, but if you don't it is an alternative.
+I personally hate them, but if you don't, it is an alternative.